-As of July 1, 2014, we have three issued method and device patents in the United States and Europe on our tilt sensor technology.
-We have apparatus patent claims in the United States and Europe covering the design of ReWalk and similar devices which use a plurality of sensors to empower tilt-sensor technology.
-In addition, in the United States, we have method patent claims covering certain methods of user activation and control of systems such as ReWalk, including by sensing the users' torso lean or weight shifts.
-While our apparatus claims focus on protecting ReWalk in terms of its physical and structural characteristics, we believe that our method claims, which protect the process behind how ReWalk is controlled by the user, provide additional protection for our tilt sensor technology.
+As of May 1, 2014, we have three issued method and device patents in the United States and Europe on our tilt sensor technology.
 We also have six pending patent applications in various countries around the world covering supporting technology with respect to our existing ReWalk systems and planned future products, including one pending international application filed under the Patent Cooperation Treaty, which provides an applicant one filing date for patent applications that may be filed in 148 countries.
 We do not currently license any of the technology contained in our products other than with respect to technology that is generally publicly available, but we may do so in the future.

 Patents filed both in the United States and Europe generally have a life of 20 years from the filing date.
 As the oldest of our issued patents relating to our tilt-sensor technology was filed in May 2001, our patents on that technology do not begin to expire until May 2021.
+The oldest of our other patents was filed in 2008 and do not begin to expire until 2028.